diequies/100daysofdata/README.md

 ---

+### **Days 80-81 of #100DaysOfData Challenge**

+Quite productive weekend, even though I couldn't spend too many hours on data science.
+From one side I completed the demo for *Omdena* and then also completed another module of the Udemy course.
+Now that I will have more time, I hope I can speed up all the activities.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Finally I have completed the demo task, it will be a presentation with some results to show the performance of the model and also a couple of GIF to show the results.
+From now, the last activity of this project would be to get ready for the final presentation.
+2. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+The module I have just finalised is the boosting algorithms module.
+The course touches upon *Adaboost* and *Gradient Boosting* algorithms, both following similar logics.
+Boosting algorithms apply a specific algorithm (in this case decision trees) repeteadly in series, each one learning from the previous one.
+Boosting methodology can be very powerful as it combines the power of multiple algorithms.

+---

 ### **Day 79 of #100DaysOfData Challenge**

 Day focused on finishing the demo for *Omdena* project, also I try to use some time to read the book, but the progress is very slow.